-In this session, we went over:
+In this spend management session, we cover:

 Here are a few of the top-level takeaways:

-Think about what the world looks like in a recession – now is a good time to get discipline around some of our process metrics, define what’s important to the business, define what success looks like against those metrics, and really manage to it in a repeatable way and kind of build the culture around performance against those metrics.
+Think about what the world looks like in a recession.
+Now, is a good time to get discipline around some of our process metrics, define what’s important to the business, define what success looks like against those metrics, and really manage to it in a repeatable way and kind of build the culture around performance against those metrics.

-So I think during a recession, when you’re maybe less focused on driving the absolute most amount of growth is a good time to look at some of those efficiency opportunities.”
+So I think during a recession, when you’re less focused on driving the absolute most amount of growth is a good time to look at some of those efficiency opportunities.”

 Chris Sands, CFO of Mineraltree, on how to leverage a downturn as an opportunity to drive efficiencies

-“We planned for different top line outcomes that considered new sales, what would happen to our existing customer base, we stress tested cost structures against various assumptions, and made sure we were prepared to weather all those scenarios.”
+“We planned for different top line outcomes that considered new sales, what would happen to our existing customer base, we stress tested cost structures against various assumptions, and made sure we prepared to weather all those scenarios.”

 Marc Zablatsky, CFO for Startups at Burkland & Associates on action plans that leadership laid out during the downturn